Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cute dog closeup with DIY braided collar

-Image credit: Mia Anderson, Unsplash
+Photo Credit: Mia Anderson, Unsplash

 How Do Dogs Feel When You Take Off Their Collar?

 How your dog feels when the collar is removed depends on the individual.
-Dogs could feel relief or dread, depending on their association with the collar.
+They could feel relief or dread, depending on their association with the collar.
 Usually, dogs will feel some relief and may get the zoomies.
 Collars can be itchy, so removing the collar allows them to scratch and feel a sense of freedom.

-What to Do if Your Dog Hates Their Collar
+What to Do If Your Dog Hates Their Collar

-What do you do when your dog hates their collar?
 A dog that doesn’t like their collar might have had a negative past experience, so you’ll need to find new ideas for positive reinforcement.
 Let’s look at a few ways to accomplish this.

 Tenterfield Terrier dog with a blue collar is standing on the sand

-Image Credit: Roman Belogorodov, Shutterstock
+Photo Credit: Roman Belogorodov, Shutterstock

 Positive Reinforcement